 The events of 2020 and the first two weeks of 2021 have focused our nation on the profound need to eliminate individual and institutional racial and social injustice from our society.
 Today would have been Dr. Martin Luther King, Jr.’s 92nd birthday.
 It has been 55 years since Dr. King first talked about the arc of the moral universe, as he stood on the steps of the state capitol building in Montgomery, Alabama after the march from Selma.

 It has been 55 years since those hopeful and beautiful words – but systemic racism and inequality still pervade our lives – from education to employment, from housing to criminal justice.
 Dr. King said the arc is long, but it bends toward justice.
 However, as we know, that arc will not bend itself.
 Each and every one of us is needed to help it along.
 As lawyers, we have both the opportunity and the obligation to be forceful advocates in this regard.
 The ACC NCR Community is 2,500 attorneys strong – 900 member organizations strong – and 50 sponsors strong – that’s a lot of torque, if we all work together.

 The 2021 ACC NCR Racial & Social Justice Challenge

 With the support of the ACC NCR Board, the Diversity, Equity, & Inclusion Forum, and staff, I challenge every one of you – every member, every member organization, and every sponsor – to expand your diversity, equity, & inclusion efforts and to fight for racial and social justice within your communities.
 If you haven’t joined the fight, suit up; if you’re doing good work already, do more.
-To accept the Challenge, complete this form and email it to firstname.lastname@example.org.
+Sign up to the Challenge here.

 Here are three ways we intend to help you do more: